 If I’ve sold you…then you’re going to love my list of gifts for creative kids!

 Amazon Affiliate links are included in this post.
 Please see Disclosure for full details.

 So what is the secret to toy longevity and happy gift-receivers?
 Here it is:

 ONLY BUY OPEN-ENDED TOYS!

-I mean that although there will be some exceptions to this rule, kids will engage more and for longer – and more creatively – with toys that have no set way of playing with them.
+I mean that although there will be some exceptions to this rule, kids will engage more and for longer – as well as more creatively – with toys that have no set way of playing with them.

-Think of it this way, when we give kids toys that have a prescribed or inflexible way of playing with them (ie. a craft to assemble following set instructions or rules, colouring books, or many poorly designed boardgames) – the child does not need to use their creativity or their imagination, and they have fewer chances to flex those developing problem solving skills.
+Think of it this way, when we give kids toys that have a prescribed or inflexible way of playing with them (ie. a craft to assemble following set instructions or rules, colouring books, or many boardgames), the child doesn’t need to use their creativity or their imagination, and they have fewer chances to flex those developing problem-solving skills.

-Instead, when a toy is REALLY GOOD quality – it allows COUNTLESS alternate ways to play with it.
+Instead, when a toy is really high quality – it allows countless alternate ways to play with it.

 Here is my list of favourites – all tested by my son, my students, my friends’ kids, or by my wonderful nieces and nephews over the last 20 years!

 To help you find something in your price range, I’ve sorted the gift ideas by those that are under $50, those between $50 and $100, and those over $100.
 Hopefully, you’ll find something here that you’ll love!